Everything You Need To Know About Solar Panels

 Because it benefits to the eco-system, if you live in England, having solar pv installed on a domestic premises is often considered as ‘permitted development’ which means that you don’t have to seek planning permission.

 There are, however, requirements that have to be met covering how high it is installed and how much protrusion is allowed.
 Scotland has some slightly different rules but again solar panels are largely considered ‘permitted development’.
 From a legal standpoint, you will also need to contact both your insurance provider and mortgage company to ensure they agree to the installation.

 Solar Panel Warranty, Insurance and Maintenance

-As with any large installation, solar panels should come with a warranty and maintenance plan as well as being covered by insurance.
+As with any large installation, a solar pv system should come with a warranty and maintenance plan as well as being covered by insurance.
 Whilst the average life span of a solar panel array is around 25 years, many companies are offering a standard warranty of around 10 years but this will vary for different aspects of the installation.